How messaging platforms improve marketing and customer experience

 And marketing agencies, by a overwhelming margin, are using Slack on a day-to-day basis.
 So, the question we were asking here, and we talked a little bit about this during the Agency Summit was, “How did this happen?”
 And we really see this as a generational shift in how businesses operate.
 I think it’s every bit as transformational as what we saw when we moved into the browser and into web apps, and then about 10 years ago as we moved into mobile apps.

-And so what we’re seeing now is a trend into messaging apps.
+What we’re seeing now is a trend into messaging apps.
 I think that’s been caused by three things.
 The first is we’ve become a highly mobile-first business.
 I think most people know that we’re living in our smartphones.
 A mobile-first design philosophy is a pretty common practice.
 And what happens is when we move into a mobile-first approach, everything starts to become more bite-sized, it starts to become smaller, engagements and conversations start to become quicker, and that starts to look a lot like messaging, so messaging as a platform starts to become pretty prominent.

 The second issue here, the second trend is that the increase in flexible and remote workers has really changed how we operate as teams.
 And so no longer is everybody expected to be in the office, really, 9:00 to 5:00.
 We find people working different hours of the day from different locations, you see folks in the gig economy or folks that are in…remote workers, remote teams are much more the norm than they used to be.

-And when you have a disparate team, you need additional ways for people to collaborate.
+When you have a disparate team, you need additional ways for people to collaborate.
 And the existing toolset that we had, email, maybe video conferencing, certainly the phone call, wasn’t really adapting to how today’s teams work.
 So, what you needed was not only a way to message people better, but to collaborate, and that needed to be done in a way that was team-based and transparent as well.

-So, a new set of tools was created and in the early days, there was some attempts at how to get better at messaging and then I think Slack really figured it out.
+A new set of tools was created and in the early days, there was some attempts at how to get better at messaging and then I think Slack really figured it out.
 And then now we talked a little bit of Microsoft Teams, Microsoft Teams kind of came on right after that with a very similar product.
 And those really become the two dominant ways that teams are collaborating.
 And I think that’s been driven quite a bit by the fact that we have so many flexible and remote workers now.

 Especially in our industry as marketing, where you see agencies and marketers very, very much accustomed to teleworking and remote workers.
 And the final one is really breakdowns of previous forms of communication.
 So, what had previously worked didn’t really adapt very well into remote working and kind of how today’s teams operate.

-And I think the biggest example of that or the worst offender is really email.
+I think the biggest example of that or the worst offender is really email.
 And email as a form of communication was something that just…I think everybody’s had their own frustration with email.
 We were giving a talk.
 I gave a talk for a large organization last year and we talked about the rise of messaging platforms and how people were taking advantage of them.

-And we had somebody in the back that asked, “Hey, couldn’t you just send this as an email?
+We had somebody in the back that asked, “Hey, couldn’t you just send this as an email?
 Why couldn’t we do this in Slack?
 When should I use this in Slack?”
 And that really very much sounded like this.
 And, “Can’t you just send it as an email?Wouldn’t that be great?”
 And I think we’ve all been there.
 We all see how email has started to break down.
 And the way we answered the question was, we said, “The question isn’t, ‘When should we use Slack?’
 The question is really, ‘When shouldn’t we use email?’And oftentimes, the answer is really, like, not to use email.”

 Messaging platform best practices

-And email as a communication channel has really, I think, caused a lot of frustrations for most people’s day-to-day work.
+Email as a communication channel has really, I think, caused a lot of frustrations for most people’s day-to-day work.
 And while email is great for really one-way communication, email really starts to break down when it comes to collaboration and team-based work.
 And if all we have is email, we start to really abuse how email is used and I think that leads to a lot of the frustrations that a lot of people have in their day-to-day life.

-So, coincidentally, like, meanwhile, while all this was going on, something was going on in China that I think a lot of people really might not have been aware of, is that messaging kind of skipped a generation in China.
+Coincidentally, meanwhile, while all this was going on, something was going on in China that I think a lot of people really might not have been aware of, is that messaging kind of skipped a generation in China.
 Like, China never really had email, they never really had browsers because everything went mobile much quicker.
 And as a result, you got applications like WeChat in China, which is the dominant application throughout all of China.

 I think we see the same things happening here.
 So the question is, if we’re marketers, what are some of those best practices that we can do in order to take advantage of messaging tools in a way that leverages the best parts of them while also improving on the worst parts of previous forms of communication like email?
 So, messaging can help in a couple of things.
 So, I think the first thing it does is that it really helps flatten out org structure, and it removes hierarchy, and it allows people to interact in a very peer-to-peer way rather than in a hierarchical way, which is usually what happens in email.

-So, usually, what happens in email is one person is the sender, everybody else is copy, and it kind of incentivizes a hierarchy about where things came from, as opposed to messaging, which is very much one to one or team to team.
+Usually, what happens in email is one person is the sender, everybody else is copy, and it kind of incentivizes a hierarchy about where things came from, as opposed to messaging, which is very much one to one or team to team.
 The other thing that I think is great about messaging, particularly Slack, is it tends to encourage praise rather than negativity.
 And the worst parts about email… and for some reason, I don’t know exactly the reasons for this, but email tends to encourage formality, it tends to encourage passive aggressiveness and delay.

 Whereas in messaging, it seems like everything’s always a lot more fun in messaging, particularly in Slack and Microsoft Teams, where you see folks that are engaging in a way that’s collaborative, you have different reactions that you can use, and it tends to keep it much more positive, the communications are much less formal, and it’s done in such a way that work is actually getting done rather than kind of delayed, what you see in email.